 At the Osteopathic Center, we have many diagnostic tools to assist us with improving your healthcare.
 One of the unique techniques we specialize in is the use of ultrasound and x-ray technology for increased precision in the administration of injections.
 Image guided injections aid in helping doctors be even more accurate when injecting their patients, and maintain motion while the mechanism takes assessment.
 The diagnostic precision attained by the usage of ultrasounds, x-rays, and MRIs have demonstrated improved accuracy even in anatomically difficult locations, such as deep tendons, hip joints versus easily examined superficial areas.

-X-Rays are a valuable tool used by doctors to help in the diagnosis or management of many medical conditions.
-They are a type of radiation (like those found in lights and microwaves) and are often used to investigate the cause of your symptoms by confirming the existence or absence of injury or disease.
-The process is fast, painless, non-invasive, and requires zero recovery time.
-An x-ray machine acts much like a camera: the rays penetrate your body to create a 2-dimensional image for the doctor to review.
+X-rays are a valuable tool in the diagnosis or management of many medical conditions.
+They are a type of radiation (like those found in visible light and microwaves) and are often used to investigate the cause of your symptoms by confirming the existence or absence of injury or disease.
+The process is fast, painless, and non-invasive.
+An X-ray machine acts much like a camera: the rays penetrate your body to create a 2-dimensional image of the problem area.

 We know that the use of X-rays is not without risk.
 We minimize that risk by using digital X-ray technology.
 It allows us to provide you with a quicker, more thorough diagnosis in a shorter amount of time and reduce your radiation exposure during the X-ray process by at least 75 percent.
 Digital X-ray technology also provides us with enhanced imagery and better image quality, which allows us to diagnose issues in a more efficient and effective manner.
 This improved technology also allows for quicker image sharing, and enables us to collaborate with other medical specialists quickly and effectively if needed.